Legionnaire’s Prevention & Water Filtration

-What Are Some Facts About Legionella Prevention That You Should Know To Protect Your Building Occupants?
+What Are Some Facts About Legionella Prevention and Water Filtration That You Should Know To Protect Your Building Occupants?

 Here are some facts from the CDC website about Legionella and Legionella Prevention: